 Present day condition was calculated for each lake based on the most recent survey data.
-These assessments provide managers with a benchmark for monitoring future changes and can help to assess the effectiveness of catchment and lake management initiatives.
+These assessments provide managers with information on present condition, a benchmark for monitoring future changes and can help to assess the effectiveness of catchment and lake management initiatives.